Agenda Worthy Morning Routine

 5:00- 5:55.
 Orange Theory Fitness or go for a run.
 I love Orange Theory - it combines cardio (running and rowing) with coach - guided floor work using weights, ab rollers, and strength exercises.
 Let’s just say it wakes me up.

 5:57 Starbucks or Four Sigmatic Mushroom Coffee.
 I’m slowly trying to get off regular coffee and into coffees that offer more than just a caffeine buzz.
 Why mushrooms?
-And is this legal?
+And are they legal?
 Yes.
 Turns out this tasty blend includes chaga and lion’s mane to “support productivity, focus, and creativity.”
 I found this to be true, plus the caffeine punch doesn’t give me the jitters like coffee sometimes does.

 6:05.
 Dry brush.
 As in, brush your body before jumping in shower.
 If you’re like #huh?, check out this article to read about the many benefits of dry brushing which include skin exfoliation, stimulating your lymphatic system, and helping with digestion.
 I have this one, but after some research I now am considering getting this awesome package for even more brushing.